TroupeLang/Troupe/README.md

 ## Running examples that do not require network

-For programs that do not require network access, there is a convenient script `local.sh` thatprompts the  Troupe runtime to skip initialization of the p2p infrastructure or key generation (which otherwise takes a few seconds).
+For programs that do not require network access, there is a convenient script `local.sh` that prompts the  Troupe runtime to skip initialization of the p2p infrastructure or key generation (which otherwise takes a few seconds).

 ## Networking